TOEIC® Listening & Reading Test

 This is a basic policy of ETS as a way to prevent cheating or the test questions being leaked.
 (See Points to Note for details.)
 This includes taking notes, drawing lines, or adding any marks such as circles, crosses, or ticks.
 The proctor will caution you if you are seen writing outside the specified entry fields on the answer sheet during the test.

 We may cancel the test if events outside of our control (e.g. earthquake, tsunami, other natural disasters, strike, outbreak of infectious disease) cause difficulty in securing the test centers, blackouts or other circumstances, such as disorder related to transportation, communication, or distribution.
 If we cancel the test, notifications will be posted on our official website.

 The certificate can be reissued for up to 2 years following the test date.

-Please follow the procedures for reissuance either online or via postal mail.
+Please follow the procedures for reissuance online.
 Score validity does not expire.